Do you want to help your child achieve their dream of getting into medical or dental school?

 4. ATAR results are released and offers are made

 Once your child's ATAR has been released, universities will make offers based on their UCAT score, interview performance and ATAR.

 Deadlines will vary from university to university.
 This makes it essential to check up on the universities your child wants to apply to to get the exact dates.
 You can use the table below as a rough guide for deadlines in the application process.

 The UCAT is a computer-based, multiple-choice test taken over 2-hours that tests essential skills required to be a competent healthcare professional.
-It is required by the majority of medical and dental schools in Australia and New Zealand.
+It is required by the majority of direct entry medical and dental schools in Australia and New Zealand.
 It is also used by universities in the UK.

 The UCAT forms an important aspect of the application process.
 There are a lot of ways to offer support to your child to help them succeed: